Table of Contents

 • A dinner classic.
-This sopa de fideo has become a classic Mexican dinner in our home that the whole family loves.
+This sopa de fideo recipe has become a classic Mexican dinner in our home that the whole family loves.
 It can also be served as a side dish alongside warm corn tortillas.

 • Handful of ingredients.
 It’s not only delicious but requires only 5 ingredients.